oracle-devrel/devo.tutorials/multi-cluster-verrazzano-oke/2-deploy-multi-cluster-verrazzano-oke.md

 {% imgx aligncenter assets/bF77x66gHN42zsW_2_9Dxw.png 695 554 "Remote Peering with different regions" "Remote Peering with different regions" %}

-We need the clusters to communicate securely using the OCI Backbone, so this means we need to set up DRGs in each region, attach them to their VCN and use remote peering.
-Since the VCNs and the clusters will be eventually be connected, we also need to ensure their respective IP address ranges (VCN, pod and service) do not overlap.
+We need the clusters to communicate securely using the OCI Backbone, so this means we need to set up DRGs in each region, attach them to their respective VCNs, and then use remote peering.
+Since the VCNs and the clusters will eventually be connected, we also need to ensure that their respective IP address ranges (VCN, pod, and service) do not overlap.

 ## Creating the Verrazzano clusters